hvlds/time-manager/docs/README.md

 * [Python3](https://www.python.org/) - It doesn't need an introduction
 * [PySide2](https://www.qt.io/qt-for-python) - Python binding of the cross-platform GUI toolkit Qt

+Note: Time Manager is built with Qt5 and includes the library QtCharts to plot the graphics in the "History" section.
+In order to see the Material Design style is need at least Qt5.7.
+We are developing the App with Qt5.13.1.

 ## License

 This project is licensed under the GNU GPL version 3 &mdash; see the [LICENSE](LICENSE) file for details